AakarshChaudharyGit/AakarshChaudharyGit/README.md

 A passionate Developer and Analyst from India

 - 🔭 I’m currently pursuing a Bachelor’s degree in **Data Science and Computer Science from Indian Institute of Technology Madras**
--🌱 I’m currently learning **dsa , backend development , automation**
+- 🌱 I’m currently learning **dsa , backend development , automation**
 - 👯 I’m looking to collaborate with **tech-enthusiastic companies and developers to work on innovative projects.**
-- 💬 Ask me about **web development, Data analysis & representation , Automation, programming basics, and problem solving.**
+- 💬 Ask me about **web development, Data analysis & representation, Automation, programming basics, and problem solving.**

 Vision:
 - Build Tech Products with Global Impact

 💡 Tip:
 - 📗 If you're interested in collaborating or have any questions — I'd love to hear from you!
 </pre>

 <hr>